 The interplay between government regulators, self-regulatory bodies, consumer classes, and competitors regarding food and health claims has fed a series of false advertising lawsuits that have far-reaching implications for all advertisers.

 On August 16, 2012, Kelley Drye held a webinar that identified "the beast" – trends driving litigation in the food industry – and provided strategies in the fight to win – by getting the case dismissed or trying the case to victory.
-Two Kelley Drye attorneys who have been on the front line provided lessons learned from several false advertising suits launched by POM Wonderful – which touched off dozens of cases in federal, state, and administrative courts – as well as the class action Simpson v.
+A Kelley Drye attorney who has been on the front line provided lessons learned from several false advertising suits launched by POM Wonderful – which touched off dozens of cases in federal, state, and administrative courts – as well as the class action Simpson v.
 Challenge Dairy Products, Inc. and Kroger Corporation.
-The speakers identified what other companies can learn from these cases about federal preemption, the effectiveness of counterclaims, and risk analysis in false advertising lawsuits.
+The speaker identified what other companies can learn from these cases about federal preemption, the effectiveness of counterclaims, and risk analysis in false advertising lawsuits.

 CLE Credit Opportunity